jeongyoonlee2015/jeongyoonlee2015/README.md

 ### Hi there I'm Joy 👋
-I am an engineer in South Korea.<br>
+I am an IT security manager in South Korea.<br>
 I'm interested in Digital forensics and Software Engineering.<br>

 <br>